supertommy/craft/README.md

 ### Tests

 Other example usages can be found in the tests.
-They are in the cleverly named `craftTests.swift` file.
+They are in the cleverly named `craftTests.swift`.

 ### Suggestions, Improvements, Questions